 There's another benefit to securing prior financing: You'll learn your credit scores and anything in your credit history that could keep you from getting a loan.
 For first-time auto buyers, this could be a huge advantage.

 "Understanding what's on your credit is a big step in that direction toward being informed," McBride said.
 "You can scenario play and see what that translates to — what a sticker price translates to in terms of monthly payment."

 Not knowing your current car's trade-in value.
 If you plan to trade in your car, you should know how much it's worth.
 Like a high-interest loan, a lowball offer on your trade can undo a lot of apparent savings elsewhere in the deal.
 You can click here to estimate your car's trade-in value, and if you want the most money, go here to sell it yourself.
 You may also want to get a few trade-in offers from other dealers as a backup plan.
 Remember, just because you're buying a new car from a given dealership doesn't mean you have to trade your old car in with that dealership.

 Buying a used car without an inspection.
+Buying a used car without having it inspected is a common mistake among first time shoppers.
 If you buy a used car that's out of warranty, we strongly recommend an inspection by a trusted mechanic.
 Any reasonable seller should let you take the car to a mechanic or make the sale contingent on a third-party inspection.
 There's only so much the average shopper can tell from vehicle history reports and a test drive.
 Mechanics can test engine compression, inspect the underbody and detect drivetrain issues that aren't readily apparent.
 A good inspection can save you from buying a lemon — or at least give you some more negotiating leverage.
 These inspections typically cost around $100.